hokus15/home-assistant-config/README.md

 I have an assistant that doesn't use the WiFi so (appart from legal implications) I cannot track her device with nmap.

+My wife and I share a Google Calendar where she introduces her working shifts.
+As the assistant working hours varies depending on my wife's working shift I use the Google Calendar component to automatically set her presence.

-My solution to this is to create a switch to enable a delay to activate motion detection and a slider to configure the delay in minutes.
+I also have a virtual device to temporarily set as 'home' when actually no one of the family is at home.
+To do so, I've created a switch to enable a delay to activate motion detection and a slider to configure the delay in minutes.

 ![Security activation delay](https://raw.githubusercontent.com/hokus15/home-assistant-config/master/security_activation_delay.png)